PeterMakus/SeisMIC/_sources/index.rst.txt

 =============================

 SeisMIC (**Seismological Monitoring using Interferometric Concepts**) is a software that emerged from the miic library.
-**SeisMIC** provides functionality to apply some concepts of seismic interferometry to different data of elastic waves.
+**SeisMIC** provides functionality to apply some concepts of seismic interferometry to recordings of elastic waves.
-Its main use case is the monitoring of temporal changes in a mediums Green's Function (i.e., monitoring of temporal velocity changes).
+Its main use case is the monitoring of temporal changes in a mediums (e.g., monitoring of temporal velocity changes).

 .. toctree::
    :maxdepth: 3